SolDev69/Testlaunch/README.md

 - [Credits & Third party components and their licenses](#credits--third-party-components-and-their-licenses-if-available)

 ## Introduction
-* MojoLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk) and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
+* MojoLauncher is a Minecraft: Java Edition launcher for Android based on [Boardwalk](https://github.com/zhuowei/Boardwalk) and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
 * This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.21 snapshots (including Combat Test versions).
 * Modding via Forge and Fabric are also supported.